 Organic cotton production uses zero chemical pesticides and fertilizers, promoting a healthier use of land and decreasing harmful agricultural runoff.
 By steering clear of toxic chemicals, workers experience less exposure to hazardous conditions, promoting social responsibility as well as environmental stewardship.
 Plus, farming methods for organic cotton have been shown to use up to 20% less water than nonorganic production methods.
 Choosing organic cotton eliminates the use of insecticides and other harmful chemicals, promotes efficient resource use, and results in a safer products and a cleaner planet!

-Keep your feet warm all season long with Organic Wool Holiday Snuggle Socks from Maggie's Organics!
-These wool socks are made from a thick layer of organic merino wool which keeps warmth locked in, while allowing less moisture to collect.
-It has a relaxed, stretchy comfort top, thick cushion throughout, and is easy to clean.
+Keep your feet warm and cozy all season long with these Organic Wool Holiday Snuggle Socks from Maggie's Organics!
+These super-soft socks are made from a thick layer of organic merino wool which locks in warmth and minimizes moisture.
+They feature a relaxed and stretchy cuff, a thick cushion throughout, and a variety of fun and festive winter prints!
 Plus, these socks come from Maggie's Organics, which is a certified Fair Trade company that uses only ethical textiles and safe labor practices!